Papigesi/oop/README.md

-# Introduction to Object-Oriented Programming - Exams Repository
+# Introduction to Object-Oriented Programming - Exams and Quiz Repository

 This repository contains the exam materials for the **Introduction to Object-Oriented Programming** course.
 It includes all the major assessments throughout the semester: